KianJay/Baccarats/README.md

 ## Motivation
 We were given a task to build a static web application in 3 day as mini team project. </br>
-We came up with a idea to build Bacarrat game that includes the basic game rules in detail  .</br>
+We came up with a idea to build Bacarrat game that also includes the basic game rules in detail  .</br>

 ## Stacks And Libraries
 built with HTML5, CSS, JavaScript/ JQuery and AWS S3 to deploy the application